 Students should decide on the bachelor’s degree to pursue and take appropriate courses to meet requirements as listed in the University catalog.
 Degree totals will vary according to choices made by the student regarding teaching specializations or teaching fields.
 Students in EC–6 or grades 4–8 certification will be working toward a bachelor of science degree with a major in interdisciplinary studies.
 All other students will be working toward a bachelor of arts, a bachelor of science, bachelor of music or bachelor of business administration degree with a major in the department.

 Students should decide on the bachelor’s degree to pursue and take appropriate courses to meet requirements as listed in the University catalog.
 Degree totals will vary according to choices made by the student regarding teaching specializations or teaching fields.
 For more information on all of the available choices for secondary/all level, place click on degree checklists below.
-Degree Checklists

 General Degree Plan for Teacher Certification

 Students admitted under this program will select a major in a teaching field and receive a degree in that major.
-If EC–4 or grades 4–8 certification is chosen, the student will receive a bachelor of science degree with a major in interdisciplinary studies.
-An official degree plan should be requested in the Office of Teacher Preparation and Advising, located in Old Main, Room 424, after completion of 54 semester hours.
+If EC–6 or grades 4–8 certification is chosen, the student will receive a bachelor of science degree with a major in interdisciplinary studies.
+An official degree plan should be requested in the Office of Teacher Preparation and Advising, located in Old Main, Room 415, after completion of 54 semester hours.

-Following is a suggested plan of study which will vary according to teaching areas, summer school attendance and personal preference.
+A suggested plan of study which will vary according to teaching areas, summer school attendance and personal preference.
 A minimum of 120 semester hours is required, but this total may be increased according to selection of teaching fields.

 NOTE: Rotation of courses may be amended.
 Students should contact their advisers prior to each semester of enrollment to determine correct course sequences.
 Summer-session or intersession courses should be scheduled.

-For information about master’s degree programs in education, refer to the “Graduate School” section of the catalog.
+For information about master’s degree programs in education, refer to the Graduate Catalog.